 4.4.2 Power Lead

 The product is to be supplied with a power lead with a sealed-on plug compatible with the electricity socket standard in the country where the equipment is to be installed.
-The power lead shall be at least 1.5 meters and not more than 2.0 meters in length.
+The power lead shall be at least 1.5 metres and not more than 2.0 metres in length.

 4.5 Human Factors